List of The Owl House episodes: Look Hooo's Talking (2020)

 A series of shorts, modeled after the aftershow format, titled Look Hooo's Talking premiered on the official Disney Channel YouTube channel.
-The shorts, which are usually posted a day after an episode's airing but air directly after its premiere, depict two live-action owls named Horus Herashoo and Owlyvia Kim talking about the events of the most recent episode and pick apart some of the details that potentially will make an impact later in the show.
+The shorts, which were usually posted a day after an episode's airing but aired directly after its premiere, depict two live-action owls named Horus Herashoo and Owlyvia Kim talking about the events of the most recent episode and pick apart some of the details that potentially will make an impact later in the show.
 At the end of each episode, the credits quickly scroll by, but when paused reveal the name of the "crew" which consists of names of the actual crew of the show, but with re-imagined bird name puns such as the creator, Dana Terrace, being renamed Danightingale Terrace.

 Starting with the episode "Sense and Insensitivity", the format was retired.

 Owl Pellets (2020)

-In April and May 2020, Disney Channel began releasing a series of comedic shorts called Owl Pellets involving Luz, Eda, and King's antics with magic and the exploration of the Boiling Isles.
+In April and May 2020, Disney Channel released a series of comedic shorts called Owl Pellets involving Luz, Eda, and King's antics with magic and the exploration of the Boiling Isles.